 When you click Update Driver, you will see an option to have the computer automatically search for driver software.
 Choose this option.

-Alternatively, you can make a note of the driver version you currently have and check on the manufacturer’s website for the latest version.
-If you do not have the latest version, you can download it and install it manually from the manufacturer’s website.
+Alternatively, you can note the current driver version and check on the manufacturer’s website for the latest version.
+You can download the newest version and install it manually from the manufacturer’s website if you do not have the latest version.

 The computer should perform an automatic search.
 If your driver is up-to-date, you will see a message stating you already have the best driver installed for that device.

 Otherwise, the computer should automatically update the driver.
-Close the pop-up window once the search (and update if needed) is finished.
+Close the pop-up window once the search (and correct it if needed) is finished.

 Once you have checked for updates for every driver on the list, restart your computer.